The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Nice epitomizes the French Riveria with its beautiful sunny weather, delicious cuisine and wonderful architecture and sights.
 Relaxing on the beach, cruising along the coast and strolling around Parc du Château are among the top attractions for many visitors.
 Trains from Paris arrive at Gare de Nice-Ville.
 The station is located right in the heart of Nice, within easy reach of the coast and any other destination in the area.
 Trams and buses travel around Nice until around 2:00 a.m and most journeys take just minutes.

-When departing from Paris, you have various train station options to start your trip from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When arriving in Nice, you can end your route in train stations like Nice Ville, Gare de Nice-Ville and Nice Saint-Augustin.
+When taking the train from Paris to Nice, you can choose to depart from train stations like Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. Your journey can end in train stations such as Nice Ville, Gare de Nice-Ville and Nice Saint-Augustin.

 Here are some other resources that might have the information you need